DIRECTORATE OF PRINTING

 The Directorate of Printing is basically a service Department running on “No profit No Loss” basis and is dependent largely on jobs from various Ministries/Departments of the Government.
 The Production-cum-Training Centre at Shimla and Faridabad also functions to train the in-service employees.
 The Printing Jobs being executed by the Directorate include a range of requirements of various Ministries /Departments of Government of India and Lok Sabha and Rajya Sabha, Cabinet Secretariat, P.M.O.These are being undertaken within the stipulated time period.
 The specific demands of Departments for printing jobs in multi-colour are also being met by out sourcing.

-For the exclusive e-publishing and speeding up the process, the existing e-gazette website www.egazette.nic.in" target="_BLANK" title="External site that opens in a new window "/a> is being re-designed with the provisions of directly submitting the digitally signed matter for publication by the indenting Department/Ministry to the Govt. of India Presses on the web portal.
+For the exclusive e-publishing and speeding up the process, the existing e-gazette website www.egazette.nic.in is being re-designed with the provisions of directly submitting the digitally signed matter for publication by the indenting Department/Ministry to the Govt. of India Presses on the web portal.

 Implementation of the Right to Information Act, 2005